IsanderDTank/IsanderDTank/README.md

 - 👋 Hi, I’m @IsanderDTank
 - 👀 I’m interested in moding and learning
 - 🌱 I’m currently learning java,
-- 💞️ I’m looking to collaborate mod games
+- 💞️ I’m looking to collaborate in modding games

 <!---
 IsanderDTank/IsanderDTank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.